Identity Provider

 Service account:

 Create a dedicated, read-only service account in your directory with read access to the user base DN.
 For Active Directory, the account needs Read permission on the user OU.
-No write access or special group membership is required.
+The account doesn't need write access or special group membership.

 Network access: